CLAIRE-Labo/python-ml-research-template/README.md

 You're off to a good start!
 Here are a few tips for keeping your project in a good shape.

+- Keep this README up to date.
+  Fill the sections after the Getting Started when releasing your project.
+  We give a structure and some templates for those.
 - Remember to pin your dependencies whenever you install new ones.
   More on this in the installation guides.
 - If using datasets, describe how to obtain those and where to put them.